A person who crafts clocks and watches, or simply has a great affinity for such timepieces, can proudly call themselves a “horologist.”

 Another option is the Swiss American Watchmakers Training Alliance that provides a considerably more involved, two-year program.
 The SAWTA program has space for 42 students in three schools, one each in Lititz, Pennsylvania, Stillwater, Oklahoma, and Seattle, Washington.

-Most intense of all is the Watchmakers of Switzerland Training and Education Program (WOSTEP).
-The degrees earned in this program are officially recognized by the Swiss watch industry.
 Only two schools in American offer the 3,000-hour WOSTEP: the North American Institute of Swiss Watchmaking, in Fort Worth, Texas, and the N.G.
-Hayek Watchmaking School in Miami, Florida.
+Hayek Watchmaking School (link) in Miami, Florida.

 Canadians looking to study horology are going to find their options much more limited.
 Only one watchmaking school remains in the whole country, Canada’s National School of Horology (École Nationale d’Horlogerie), located in Trois-Rivières, Quebec.
 Of course, Canadians always have the option of studying in the United States and returning home with their new expertise.